MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Create-a-Resource-Pool.md

 A Resource Pool is a collection of management servers and/or gateway servers used to distribute work amongst themselves and take over work from a failed member.

-Resource pools apply a logic similar to clustering “majority node set”, where (*\<number of nodes as members of the pool>*/2) + 1.
+Resource pools apply a logic similar to clustering "majority node set", where (*\<number of nodes as members of the pool>*/2) + 1.
 At a minimum, there must be three members in the resource pool to maintain quorum - two must be management servers, and the third is an observer (commonly referred to as the witness in clustering terminology).
 The Operations Manager database by default is the observer and given a vote, even if you have an even number of members in the pool, in order to allow quorum to be reached.

 You can use resource pools for: